-- [DH3.2] Development proposals within the Historic Town Centre must not negatively impact on the spaces, links, or relationships between listed buildings, particularly those associated with the Minster where the aim is to maintain a sense of place within and around its precinct. - [DH3.3] Within the Historic Town Centre the established layout of large houses within their own extensive grounds must be retained and that the surviving Prebendal plots must not-be subdivided. - [DH3.4] Development must not negatively impact on the status, defining features, or the general views of the Southwell Conservation Area. - [DH3.5] Where a site for development is known to have or likely to have archaeological interest it must be assessed by the best practice methodology and the results of the assessment presented to Newark and Sherwood District Council and the County Archaeologist no later than the submission of a planning application these must be reported immediately -to- Newark and Sherwood District Council and the County Archaeologist for assessment of the need for evaluation of their historic value.-
+- DH3.1 Development proposals within the Historic Town Centre must not negatively impact on the spaces, links, or relationships between listed buildings, particularly those associated with the Minster where the aim is to maintain a sense of place within and around its precinct. - DH3.2 Within the Historic Town Centre the established layout of large houses within their own extensive grounds must be retained and that the surviving Prebendal plots must not subdivided. - DH3.3 Development must not negatively impact on the status, defining features, or the general views of the Southwell Conservation Area. - DH3.4 Where a site for development is known to have or likely to have archaeological interest it must be assessed by the best practice methodology and the results of the assessment presented to Newark and Sherwood District Council and the County Archaeologist no later than the submission of a planning application - DH3.5 Where archaeological features or artefacts are discovered during development these must be reported immediately to Newark and Sherwood District Council and the County Archaeologist for assessment of the need for evaluation of their historic value.